 St. Joseph’s Pastries or Zeppole di San Giuseppe are traditional cream filled pastries from Campagna region of Italy.

-But they’re a MUST-BAKE for Saint Joseph’s Day, which is one of the principal feasts in Western Christianity.
+Zeppole di San Giuseppe is a MUST-MAKE for Saint Joseph’s Day (March 19) which is one of the principal feasts in Western Christianity.

 In the most classic version zeppole are deep fried in extra virgin olive oil.

 But honestly, I prefer oven baked zeppole, which is a much more healthier, less messy (which is pretty important) and equally DELICIOUS version.

 Traditionally St. Joseph Pastries are filled with pastry cream filling.

 But you can use your favorite kind of cream.

 Pastry Cream, Chantilly Cream whipped cream) or a delicious combination of both which is known as diplomat cream.